Last Updated on April 8, 2026 by Bibhu Ranjan Mund, MPH

 Among the initial symptoms is that of frequent urination particularly at night.

-Rise in blood sugar level means that the kidneys toil more to get rid of excessive glucose.
+Rise in blood sugar level means that the kidneys work harder to remove the excessive glucose.
 This causes an augmentation in the urine production.

 Common signs include: